This post may contain affiliate links. Please see our disclosure policy.

 These days I take 2 Cognimag in the morning and 4 glycinate after dinner, before bed.
 Previously, I spread out my glycinate taking 2 in the afternoon with lunch and 2 in the evenings.
 If I had a really bad attack, I’d either add in 2 more glycinate pills or do a magnesium bath.
 Often I’d use magnesium lotion on my feet in the evenings before bed.
 Magnesium was and is the most effective supplement I have taken for migraine.

-Riboflavin (B2) - Studies have shown this to be effective for migraine prevention and I took 400mg faithfully my first 3 years with vestibular migraine.
-I’ve since stopped it, not noticing a huge difference in how it makes me feel, but it’s worthwhile to try.
+• Riboflavin (B2) and other B vitamins– Studies have shown this to be effective for migraine prevention and I took 400mg faithfully my first 3 years with vestibular migraine.
+I’ve since stopped it because I no longer feel I need it unless I get low.
 I used to take it in the morning with a full meal.
+If you have MTHFR I highly recommend this B complex MF!
+It makes me feel fantastic if my B vitamins ever come back low in blood tests.

 What Migraine Supplements Didn’t Work

-Ginger worked best for me when incorporated into food.
-In supplement form, I had issues with acid reflux and indigestion.
-I also liked to incorporate turmeric (with black pepper) into my morning oats or latte, both recipes can be found in my cookbook.
-To me, it's just not super effective as a supplement.
+Ginger works best for me when incorporated into food.
+In supplement form, I had issues with acid reflux and indigestion if I took it as a supplement.
+I love it in very strong ginger drinks!

 Diet